Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors

 We will show that if in some direction in the momentum space the last equation is solved by {\it two} different magnitudes $p=p_1$ and $p=p_2$, the emergence of a BF surface follows from continuity: varying the direction smoothly changes the solutions $p_1$ and $p_2$, until they merge and that way close a surface.

-In the normal phase when $\Delta_a \equiv 0$ all the states are decoupled, and there is of course the normal Fermi surface at which $f_3 ( \textbf{p} )=E_1 (\textbf{p}) - \mu $ changes sign, and $f_{\beta} ( \textbf{p} )\equiv 0$, for $\beta=0,1,2$ (See Fig.\ref{Fig1}a).
+In the normal phase, when $\Delta_a \equiv 0$ all the states are decoupled, and there is of course the normal Fermi surface at which $f_3 ( \textbf{p} )=E_1 (\textbf{p}) - \mu $ changes sign, and $f_{\beta} ( \textbf{p} )\equiv 0$, for $\beta=0,1,2$ [see Fig.\ref{Fig1}(a)].

-We will show that in the TR-symmetry-breaking superconducting phase $f_0 = \mathcal{O}(\Delta^2)$, $f_3 ( \textbf{p} )-(E_1 (\textbf{p}) - \mu)= \mathcal{O}(\Delta^2) $, whereas $f_{1,2} = \mathcal{O}(\Delta) + \mathcal{O}(\Delta^3) $.
-More explicitly: a finite value of $f_0$ introduces a shift of the order $\mathcal{O}(\Delta^2)$ in the energy of the bands of the light particle and hole states, $f_3 ( \textbf{p} )-(E_1 (\textbf{p}) - \mu)$ introduces a shift in the momentum direction of the energy bands of the light states also of the order $\mathcal{O}(\Delta^2)$, and $f_{1,2}$ open a gap between the light particle and light hole state of the order $\mathcal{O}(\Delta) + \mathcal{O}(\Delta^3)$.
-Whenever the leading $\mathcal{O}(\Delta)$ contributions to $f_{1,2}$ vanish somewhere on the normal Fermi surface, there will be two different points at $p_1$ and $p_2$ where the energy of the quasiparticles is equal to the chemical potential and the BF surface will be nucleated in the superconducting phase provided $\Delta$ is small enough.
+We will find that in the TR-symmetry-breaking superconducting phase $f_0 = \mathcal{O}(\Delta^2)$, $f_3 ( \textbf{p} )-[E_1 (\textbf{p}) - \mu]= \mathcal{O}(\Delta^2) $, whereas $f_{1,2} = \mathcal{O}(\Delta) + \mathcal{O}(\Delta^3) $. $\Delta^2 = \sum_a |\Delta_a|^2 $ is an overall size of the order parameter.
+A finite value of $f_0$ introduces a shift of the order $\mathcal{O}(\Delta^2)$ in the energy of the light particle and hole states due to the interband pairing, $f_3 ( \textbf{p} )-[E_1 (\textbf{p}) - \mu]$ introduces a shift in the momentum direction also of the order $\mathcal{O}(\Delta^2)$, and $f_{1,2}$ open a gap between the light particle and light hole state of the order $\mathcal{O}(\Delta) + \mathcal{O}(\Delta^3)$.
+Whenever the leading $\mathcal{O}(\Delta)$ contributions to $f_{1,2}$ vanish somewhere on the normal Fermi surface, i.e., the intraband coupling between the light particle and hole state vanishes, there will be two different points at $p_1$ and $p_2$ where the energy of the quasiparticles is equal to the chemical potential and the BF surface will be nucleated in the superconducting phase provided $\Delta$ is small enough.